sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/do_not_run_out_of_STEAM.md

 Employ a mental framework to evaluate your options systematically, aiding in making informed decisions that align with your goals and needs.

-## Contextual forces

-### Enablers
-The following factors support effective application of the practice:

-* Understanding of personal goals and ambitions.
-* Awareness of individual needs and willingness to confront them.
-* Dedication to daily reflection and self-assessment.
-* Preference for visual aids in understanding complex situations.
-* Desire to take control of life and make decisions autonomously.

-### Deterrents
-The following factors prevent effective application of the practice:

-* Lack of clarity regarding personal goals and ambitions.
-* Tendency to rely on external influences for decision-making.
-* Disconnect from personal needs and avoidance of self-confrontation.
-* Difficulty in self-management and lack of discipline.
-* Perception of current circumstances as satisfactory, neglecting the need for decision-making refinement.

 ## Solution

 ### Outline

 When considering what to do next, use the STEAM framework to evaluate the possible options.
 The model applies an economical perspective to the resources you have available, and how you can use them to your advantage.
 While this way of evaluating trade-offs is not a silver bullet, it can help you to make an informed decision that suits your needs.

 The STEAM framework is a mnemonic shortcut to remember your most important assets.
 It stands for:

 * **Support**: Your social capital.
 The help of others, whom you can call upon to assist you in your endeavours or to provide you with advice.
   This can be in the form of a mentor, a coach, a friend, or a colleague.
 * **Time**: The amount of time you have available to invest in activities.
 The baseline is similar for everyone, as we all have 24 hours in a day.
 How we spend this time, is what makes the difference.